dct-lau17/CV/README.md

 #### Product Management

-I was gained experience in working in a start-up environments practicing agile development and larger organisations adopting a mixture of waterfall and scrum methodologies.
+I was gained experience in working in a start-up environments practicing agile development and larger organisations adopting a mixture of waterfall and agile methodologies.

 Whilst working at FoodIt ltd we saw a need for a point of sale app that runs on android and iOS tablets.
-I have successfully took business the business idea to an MVP product as well as iterating existing product offerings according to customer feedback.
-This required working with a lot of project stakeholders to understand, priotise build a product that users need.
+I have successfully taken the business idea to an MVP product as well as iterating existing product offerings according to customer feedback.
+This required working with a lot of project stakeholders to understand, prioritise build a product that users need.

+I was able to exercise this skill in group projects during my short time at Makers Academy.

 #### Teamwork and Leadership